deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-12/aa-securing-the-administration-controller.md

         <b>Listing 12-7.</b> The Contents of the LoginViewModel.cs File
     </p>

-* ZZZZZZZZZZZZZZ
+* Finally, create a class called *AccountController.cs* (it will handle authentication) in the *Controllers* folder and edit the file contents to match Listing 12-8.
     <p align="center">
         <img src="ch12-Pictures/Listing 12-8.png" /><br />
-        <b>Listing 12-8.</b> The Contents of the LoginViewModel.cs File
+        <b>Listing 12-8.</b> The the Contents of the AccountController.cs File
     </p>

-Listing 12-8.
-The the Contents of the AccountController.cs File

 ### Creating the View

 chapter 12 - SportsStore: Security & Finishing Touches
     Securing the Administration Controller
         Creating the Account Controller 311
-            Listing 12-7.
-The Contents of the LoginViewModel.cs File
+            Listing 12-8.
+The the Contents of the AccountController.cs File